ImanRHT/Master_Thesis/README.md

-# Thesis Template

-A LaTeX template for typesetting theses in Persian.
+## A Novel Resource Allocation Algorithm in Edge Computing with Deep Reinforcement Learning